DiMarzioBian/MS-SincResNet/README.md

 # MS-SincResNet

-This is a PyTorch implementation of ICMR'21 paper [MS-SincResNet: Joint learning of 1D and 2D kernels using multi-scale SincNet and ResNet for music genre classification](https://dl.acm.org/doi/abs/10.1145/3460426.3463619)
+This is an unofficial PyTorch implementation of ICMR'21 paper [MS-SincResNet: Joint learning of 1D and 2D kernels using multi-scale SincNet and ResNet for music genre classification](https://dl.acm.org/doi/abs/10.1145/3460426.3463619)

 ### About
 This repo inherits the implementation of the MGC model proposed in a recent paper - MS-SincResNet - https://arxiv.org/abs/2109.08910.
 We are able to acheive a better performance of 91.50% than the original paper.
 We propose various augmentation strategies and combination of center and label smoothing losses to achieve better test accuracy.
 Additionally, we have also extended our model on Extended Ballroom Dataset and FMA dataset and are having competitive results with other SOTA methods. </br>